-Chapter 6.108 of the Alameda County General Ordinance Code is hereby further amended as follows:
+SECTION 2.
+That Chapter 6.108 of the Alameda County General Code is be hereby further amended as follows:

-Delete Exhibit A, including the list of Assessor parcel numbers for each area, and insert the revised Exhibit A attached to this Ordinance.
+to delete Delete Exhibit A, including the list of Assessor parcel numbers for each area, and adopt the revised Exhibit A attached to this Ordinance.

+Delete, and Exhibit B.

-Delete Exhibit B and insert the revised Exhibit B attached to this Ordinance.
+- and to adopt the new Exhibits A and B attached to this Ordinance.